 So it’s natural for specialists to be skeptical when eClinicalWorks advertises that it works with 40 specialties and sub-specialties.
 However, eClinicalWorks offers providers the option to customize their software upon implementation, which could go a long way to creating an intuitive EHR for orthopedists.
 Factor in the powerful practice management tools and built-in patient registries , which are great for population health management , and eClinicalWorks looks like an attractive option for specialists.

 Looking for a new EHR?
-Use our product selection tool and find the right EHR software for your practice.
+Use our software category page and find the right EHR software for your practice.

 Top Electronic Health Record Software Recommendations

 Your healthcare organization can benefit from robust technology and professional services that integrate with your EHR and PM system.
 You can enhance patient engagement, better manage your revenue cycle, optimize the management of your patient population, and expand communication with other healthcare organizations.

 Talk with a software expert for free.
 Get a list of software that’s great for you in less than 15 minutes.